mulbane/assessment/README.md

 ### 1. Front-End
 - **CloudFront** serves static content from a private **S3 bucket** (HTTPS only).
-- **Deployment**: Triggered by a merge to the `main` branch, using CI/CD to automate the build, upload to S3, and invalidate CloudFront.

 ### 2. Backend Services
 - **ECS** runs containerized backend services across two availability zones within **private subnets**.
 - **Load Balancer**: A Load Balancer routes traffic from public subnets to the backend in private subnets.
-- **Deployment**: Triggered by a merge to the `main` branch, with CI/CD automating container builds, pushing to ECR, and updating ECS services.

 ### 3. Database Layer
 - **RDS (PostgreSQL/MySQL)** is deployed in a separate VPC.
 Access is restricted to backend services via VPC peering.